06 Feb Trail Mix

 You’re Soaking in it

 Go out into the bush, stand there and breathe.
 The Japanese have a word for it: shinrin-yoku, or ‘forest bathing’.
 Japanese scientists found that when we’re in the forest, we inhale beneficial bacteria, essential oils in the air, and negatively-charged ions which strengthen our immune system.
-Check out this article at environmentalist David Suzuki’s Foundation for a rundown on what urbanisation might be doing to our mental and physical health.

 Go West – or North, South or East